 How will I receive Zarxio?

-- Zarxio injections can be given by a doctor or nurse by intravenous (IV) infusion or under your skin (subcutaneous injection).
-Your doctor may decide subcutaneous injections can be given at home by you or your caregiver.
+- Zarxio injections can be given by a healthcare provider or nurse by intravenous (IV) infusion or under your skin (subcutaneous injection).
+Your healthcare provider may decide subcutaneous injections can be given at home by you or your caregiver.
 If the injection is given at home, see the detailed “Instructions for Use” that comes with your prescription for information on how to prepare and inject the dose.

 - You and your caregiver will be shown how to prepare and inject Zarxio before you use it.

-- Your doctor will tell you how much to inject and when to inject it.
+- Your healthcare provider will tell you how much to inject and when to inject it.
 Do not change your dose unless your doctor tells you to.

 - You should not inject a dose less than 0.3 mL (180 mcg) from the prefilled syringe.
 A dose less than 0.3 mL cannot be accurately measured.